Montu (roller coaster): Characteristics

 The 3983 ft Montu stands 150 ft tall, and has a drop of 128 ft With a top speed of 60 mph, the ride features seven inversions including two vertical loops measuring 104 and 60 ft, respectively, a 90 ft Immelmann loop, a zero-g roll, a batwing and a corkscrew.
 It has the most inversions on an inverted coaster, tied with Banshee at Kings Island.
 Riders experience up to 3.8 times the force of gravity on the 3 minute ride.
-Montu operates with three steel and fiberglass trains, each containing eight cars, each sitting 4 riders in per row for a total of 32 riders per train.
+Montu operates with three steel and fiberglass trains, each containing eight cars, each seating 4 riders per row for a total of 32 riders per train.

 Montu was launched alongside Busch Gardens Tampa Bay's Egypt section of the park, which reportedly cost approximately US$20 million.
 With an overall theme around Egyptian mythology, the ride is named after the god of war Montu, a man depicted with the head of a hawk.
 When the ride was first launched, a Nile crocodile exhibit was located underneath the first turn out of the station.
 These animals were later relocated to the park's main animal habitat.

 Ride experience

 Queue

 Guests enter an Egyptian temple, where the queue takes place.
 The queue begins with a large outdoor area with switchbacks.
 There is an extended queue area with multiple pathways and a viewing area of the ride.
 Following this, guests navigate through a corridor.
 They enter another area containing Egyptian murals on the walls.
 Guests then enter the station where they board the ride.
-An extra switchback section can be occasionally used to access the front seat.
+An extra switchback section can occasionally be used to access the front seat.

 Layout

-The ride begins with the floor retracting which leads to the front gate opening.
-The trains leaves the station with a small dip and turnaround out of the station tracking towards the 150 ft chain lift hill.
+The ride begins with the floor retracting, which leads to the front gate opening.
+The train leaves the station with a small dip and turnaround out of the station tracking towards the 150 ft chain lift hill.
 Once at the top, riders twist down a 128 ft left-handed drop and into a 104 ft vertical loop, reaching speeds of up to 60 mph.
 Following the vertical loop, the track passes through a tunnel and zooms into a 90 ft tall Immelmann loop, providing a footchopper element with the pylon.
 After completing the Immelmann, the train goes through a zero-g roll, where riders experience a feeling of weightlessness.
 Following the zero-g roll, the track hits a batwing, entering a trench at the valley between the two inversions.
-Leaving the batwing, the track rises up in to the mid-course brake run.
+Leaving the batwing, the track rises up into the mid-course brake run.
 Following the second brake run, the track makes a dive to the right into a trench where it hits a 60 ft vertical loop.
 The track then exits the trench, making a three-quarter clockwise turn.
-After passing under the zero-g roll, the track makes a left hand turn over the first vertical loop's exit and dives into another trench to hit a corkscrew, before making another right turn onto the final brake run.
+After passing under the zero-g roll, the track makes a left-hand turn over the first vertical loop's exit and dives into another trench to hit a corkscrew, before making another right turn onto the final brake run.